uctb/UCTB/docs/sphinx/md_file/tutorial.md

 ##### Use single temporal feature in regression

 UCTB provides many classical and popular spatial-temporal predicting models.
-These models can be used to either predicting series for a single station or for all stations.
-You can find the concrete instruction in ``UCTB.model``.
+These models can be used to either predicting series for a single station or all stations.
+You can find the details in [``UCTB.model``](./static/current_supported_models.html).

-The following example shows how to use a **Hidden Markov model** to handle a simple time series predicting problem.
-We will predict the the number of bikesharing demands ``test_y``(i.e., the number of bike borrowers) for a specific station ``target_node``.
-In this case, the model takes a few recent timesteps in the past as inputs and then predict the future.
+The following example shows how to use a **Hidden Markov model (HMM)** to handle a simple time series predicting a problem.
+We will try to predict the bike demands ``test_y`` of a fixed station ``target_node`` in New York City by checking back the historical demands in recent time slots ``train_closeness``.

 ```python